0PWMK0/0PWMK0/README.md

 - 💞️ I’m not looking for a collaborate
 - 📫 How to reach me u can reach me on discord My DC:0PWMK0
 - 😄 Pronouns: Male
-- ⚡ Fun fact: Im playing Division 2 / ASA / ASE / CoD / Fn
+- ⚡ Fun fact: Im playing Division 2 / ASA / ASE / GTA / CoD / Fn

 <!---
 0PWMK0/0PWMK0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.